 Rubbish – please put your kitchen and bathroom rubbish and your recycling in the bins at the gate.
 Please be careful sorting the recycling, it is dangerous for us to do so, and the council won’t take it if it’s not properly sorted.
 FAILURE TO SORT THE RECYCLING CORRECTLY MAY RESULT IN CHARGES BEING MADE TO YOUR DAMAGE DEPOSIT.

-Information pack, Books, DVDs, Games, the TV Remote Control and your keys – please put all of these in the crate, and leave them on the dining room table so we can sanitise them for future guests.
-We have two crates and swap them over between guests.
+Information pack, Books, DVDs, Games, the TV Remote Control and your keys – please put all of these in the wooden crates, and leave them in the living room.
+We have four crates and swap them over between guests.

 We have left a checklist in the cottage for you.
 FAILURE TO DO THESE THINGS PUTS OUR CLEANERS AT ADDITIONAL RISK.